+5.15.11.2.1 Non-Hierarchal NSAC architecture

 The NSACF keeps track of the current number of PDU Sessions per network slice so that it can ensure it does not exceed the maximum number of PDU session allowed to be served by the network slice.
 When an event related to a UE causes the current number of PDU sessions established within the network slice is to increase, the NSACF checks whether the maximum number of PDU sessions per network slice for that network slice has already been reached and if it has, the NSACF applies admission control policies.

 The anchor SMF triggers a request to NSACF for maximum number of PDU sessions per network slice control during PDU session establishment/release procedures in clauses 4.3.2 and 4.3.4 of TS 23.502 [3].